Moamoria rebellion: Third phase

 This experience and the military display by Captain Welsh and his troops encouraged the Ahoms to create a standing army of mostly paid Hindustani sepoys to replace the paik based militia.
 One chief rebel leader, Phopai was killed in 1796 and the rebel king of Rangpur, Bhrarath in 1799.
 Sadiya fell to the royalists in 1800 from the grip of Khamtis.
 The Moamoria fugitives living as refuge in the neighbouring Dimasa and Jaintia Kingdoms, regrouped themselves and began harassing the royalist villagers of Nagaon.
 Five companies of royalist sepoys were dispatched, but they were somehow lured to the jungles and slaughtered.
 Following this year, the Ahom force defeated the combined force of Moamoria rebels and Dimasa king Krishnachandra.
-In 1803, a plot of revolt by the people belonging to a secret sect of the night–worshippers (Ratikhowa) was detected and the leading conspirators were put to death in time.
+In 1803, a plot of revolt by the people belonging to a secret sect of the night–worshippers (Ratikhowa) was detected and the leading conspirators were put to death in time.In later operations during the Kachari–Moamaria conflict, the two Rajas of Darrang arrived at Jagi-choki with two thousand soldiers described in the chronicle as the "Chutia-kowanr unit" (Chutia-konwar was the descendant of the Chutia prince settled in Darrang in the 16th century), joining the royalist force assembled there.

 Purnanada Burhagohain dispatched five companies under the Deka Phukan in 1805 to retake the Bengmara region, then under the control of Sarbananda.
+The forces assigned to the Deka Phukan and Bhitarual Phukan included one regiment of Chutia-kanris, alongside regiments of Kamalabarias, Moran-kanris, Chekeratalias, Bhitarual household retainers and Khargharias.
 The first skirmish took place at on the banks of the Dibru river at Bhutiating.
 The royalist forces were able to defeat Sarbananda's forces which then took shelter at Holongaguri, and a section of the forces submitted eventually to the Ahom king who were settled at Ghilamara.
 Nevertheless, both Purnananda and Sarbananda understood that this was a stalemate—and Sarbananda agreed to a peace proposal.
 Sarbananda was given the title of Barsenapati and given autonomous command of the Bengmara region which came to be called the Matak rajya; and both Sarbananda and his son Matibar who followed him as Barsenapati continued to pay annual tributes to the Ahom kingdom.

 The Moamaria rebellion thus ended with the creation of a near-independent Matak tract ruled by a Barsenapati and the near-end of the Paik system.